-Morris Battery which was known by the Germans as WN16 consisted of four 105mm Czechs Howitzers, three were housed in concrete bunkers with the forth still under construction on D-Day.
+The battery which was known by the Germans as WN16 consisted of four 105mm Czechs Howitzers, three were housed in concrete casemates with the forth in an open gun pit as the fourth casemate was still under construction on D-Day.

-The battery was controlled by Hillman - Suffolk Regiment (WN17) which is located 800m to the south.
+The battery was controlled by the larger complex Hillman - Suffolk Regiment (WN17), located 800m to the south which was the headquarters of the German 736th Regiment.

-Today the battery has been swallowed up by a housing development, although a fenced off casemate can still be seen from the road and there is an openly accessible gun pit (both pictured in the gallery below).
+Today the battery is on the edge of Colleville-Montgomery (previously known as Colleville-sur-Orne) and has been swallowed up by a housing development, although a fenced off casemate can still be seen from the road and there is an openly accessible gun pit (both pictured in the gallery below).

 Found an error with this listing or know something we don't? report it here!